shaikhsumair01/Tindog/README.md

-A simple bootstrap project crreated by me based on Tin dog project learnt through a udemy course.
+A simple bootstrap project crreated by me named Tin dog learnt through a udemy course.